mintedreward/heartmail/stamps-specs/sw-2002-paymail-identity-keys.md

 ### 200 OK

-Returned when a valid request for a known paymail handle has been received.
+Returned when a valid request for a known email2 handle has been received.
 The return message _MUST_ have a content type of `application/json`.
 The response body _MUST_ conform to the following schema:

 ```json
 {